owncloud/ocis/services/frontend/README.md

 2. Though usually not necessary, a database name and a database table can be configured for event stores if the event store supports this.
 Generally not applicable for stores of type `in-memory`.
 These settings are blank by default which means that the standard settings of the configured store apply.
 3. The frontend service can be scaled if not using `in-memory` stores and the stores are configured identically over all instances.
 4. When using `redis-sentinel`, the Redis master to use is configured via `FRONTEND_OCS_STAT_CACHE_STORE_NODES` in the form of `<sentinel-host>:<sentinel-port>/<redis-master>` like `10.10.0.200:26379/mymaster`.

+## Event Handler

+The `frontend` service contains an eventhandler for handling `ocs` related events.
+As of now, it only listens to the `ShareCreated` event.

+### Auto-Accept Shares

+When setting the `FRONTEND_AUTO_ACCEPT_SHARES` to `true`, all incoming shares will be accepted automatically.
+Users can overwrite this setting individually in their profile.